-Discussion Board Posts (DPs)
+Discussion Board Posts (DBs)

-(Addresses SLO 1, 2 & 3): You will be required to do TWO things: 1) respond to a question with a short post of a minimum 250 words, and 2) respond to a classmate's post with a minimum of 100 words.
-You can earn a maximum of 100 points per post, and I will drop your lowest score, to count only the top 5 posts - and these will accumulate to represent 40% of your grade.
+(Addresses SLO 1 - 7): You will be required to do TWO things: 1) respond to a question with a short post of a minimum 250 words, and 2) respond to a classmate's post with a minimum of 100 words.
+You can earn a maximum of 100 points per post, and these, in total, will accumulate to represent 20 % of your grade.
 You will post to the appropriate discussion via the class website.
 The post must be completed by the due date and time.
 Late posts MAY be accepted at the discretion of the instructor.
 Please contact me BEFORE the post is due to discuss.